NexusNation/Documentation/Rules/Jailbreak.md

 3. ## Rules for Prisoners
 	1. All prisoners are considered rebels if they are seen to be trying to escape or rush/attack a guard. (with exceptions)
 	2. Going past where the warden has told you to go/stop at high speed (e.g. bhopping/boosted) is classed as either running away or rushing if you are going towards a guard.
-	2. Being in the armoury, knifing or entering vents, shortcuts, and having a gun unholstered (in hand) instantly makes prisoners a rebel unless the warden has given permission to do so.
+	2. Being in the armoury, a KOS zone, knifing or entering vents, shortcuts, and having a gun unholstered (in hand) instantly makes prisoners a rebel unless the warden has given permission to do so.
 	3. Actively disobeying commands is classed as rebelling.
 This includes restriction commands.
 	4. Orders take effect where you stand (when told to crouch walk follow warden don't jump first and then crouch walk, take 1 step out of your cell and freeze means not doing something else first).
 	5. Wait until the warden has finished completing the order.